LeoTurnell-Ritson/.pomodoro/README.md

 ## About The Project

-.Pomodoro is a shell script wich adds a dynamic [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) style timer to the shell prompt, for example
+.pomodoro is a shell script wich adds a dynamic [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) style timer to the shell prompt, for example
 ```sh
 user@home:~/.pomodoro$
 ```